Updated August 2018

 Cost: Delivery costs $9.95 for purchases of $150 or more.
 You need to purchase a minimum of $49 in groceries.
 For purchases less than $150, Vons charges $12.95.

-Locations: Walmart Grocery has a no-fee, same day pickup service with a minimum order of $30 in the following cities: Atlanta, GA; Charlotte and Fayetteville, NC; Salt Lake City and Ogden, UT; Nashville, TN; Tucson, AZ and Colorado Springs, CO.
+Locations: Walmart Grocery has been expanding its no-fee, same day pickup service with a minimum order of $30 in many new locations across the U.S.

 You can order your groceries online (for the same in-store cost) and then pick them up at the store without having to get out of the car.